 Digging through our household pile of music yesterday, I came across the three volumes of the Baron Mixtape Adventures Series, a free dj mixtape project I used to do a few years back.
 I'm guessing they came out in in the 2006-2008 period of time, but I'm not totally sure on release dates.
 I listened to them and rather liked them and thought posting them might motivate me to do another.
 The first leans more toward IDM-ish trip hop, hip hop, and smatterings of weirdness; the second volume is an all ambient mix; and the third is all mash-ups, with some of the individual mash-ups posted below.

 We review things that we find interesting.
 By no means everything, just some of them.
-If you think we might be interested, we've got a po box that awaits you: po box 2645 olympia, wa 98507 Who are we, you ask?
+If you think we might be interested, we've got a po box that awaits you: P.O.
+Box 42081 Portland, Or.
+97242 USA Who are we, you ask?